 It was a glass-topped table and just totally unpractical with clumsy boys.
 Joe insists the table was slippy, hence why he spilled almost every drink he placed on it.
 The table was also far to light and was easily knocked, thus all drinks on it spilt.

 As part of national tile week, a nationwide celebration of tiles and in conjunction with The House of British Ceramic Tile we decided that we would up-cycle the table and create a new tiled top.
 This would not only create a bit of weight and make the table sturdier.
 It would resolve Joe’s slippy surface problem and give me an excuse to use my beautiful Laura Ashley tiles.

 I am going to be totally honest here, because if I don’t I will never hear the last of it.
 Chris is the hands on person in this house.
 And I am totally happy with that arrangement.
 With my involvement being purely on a creative and supervisory capacity!

-Here is how we up-cycled our table in 5 easy steps.
+Here is how we up-cycled our table in 5 easy steps with spare floor tiles.

 1.A.
 Once the glass tabletop is removed measure the top and cut a piece of wood to the correct size and attach to the table with a bonding agent.

 2.B.
 Decide on a tile arrangement and measure for any cuts needed.

 3.C.
 We went for a metal edged strip.
 This is available from any hardware store.